dr-jpk/weather-forecast/final_report.md

 | Williamtown      |       43.3 |           0.3 |       18.1 |           0.4 |             4.6 |           0.4 |
 | Woomera          |       32.9 |           0.9 |       21.7 |           0.5 |             1.3 |           0.4 |

-From the table below, which shows the fraction of entries with at least one feature having a NaN value per Location, it is conluded that the *MelbourneAirport* location has the most complete and consistent data.
+From the table below, which shows the fraction of entries with at least one feature having a NaN value per Location, it is concluded that the *MelbourneAirport* location has the most complete and consistent data.

 | Location         |   Fraction_of_rows_w_NaN |
 |:-----------------|-------------------------:|